behave/behave/README.rst

 -------------------------------------------------------------------------------

-Behave and other BDD frameworks allow you to provide **step libraries** to reuse step definition in a specific context.
+Behave and other BDD frameworks allow you to provide **step libraries** to reuse step definitions in a specific context.

-The following testing domains (where behave is used) are currently known:
+Support of the following testing domains is currently known:

 =============== ================= =========================================================
-Test Domain     Name              Description
+Testing Domain   Name              Description
 =============== ================= =========================================================
 Command-line    `behave4cmd`_     Test command-line tools, like behave, etc. (coming soon).
 Web Apps        `django-behave`_  Test Django Web apps with behave.